dieKeuleCT/php-fpm-jw/README.md

 If you need access to a DB (eg Mysql or Maria) you need to add the links to the php container

+You might need a special site.conf for the software you run, this container uses php default settings.